 Lori is the Director of Sustainability and Climate Action at Goody Clancy, Founding member/co-chair of the Zero Net Carbon Collaboration for Existing and Historic Buildings (ZNCC).
 She leads research and project initiatives for premier educational institutions that are renewing heritage campuses while advancing climate action goals.
 Her professional practice as an architect, structural engineer, and conservator combines broad policy development with deep technical insights to promote a culturally and environmentally sustainable world through design.
 She is an international speaker and author on building reuse as climate action, and she holds roles as a City of Boston climate policy advisory, the 2023 Chair of the AIA Committee on the Environment, and a steering committee representative of the Climate Heritage Network.

 Speaker: Scott Boylston, Founder and President Emeritus of RePurpose Savannah, Professor and Graduate Coordinator for SCAD's Design for Sustainability Program.

 Scott is also co-founder of two sustainable food start ups, and the Sustainability Chair for IDSA.
 He serves on the Board of Directors of Catapult Design, a National Design Award winner, and speaks internationally on design and sustainability.
 He has published three design books and a book of poetry, and his essays and short stories have been published widely.

 CASE Consultants International applies Climate Arts and Sciences Expertise to inform real-world decisions in climate adaptation, sustainability, and resilience.
 We mainstream climate science into the practices of climate-sensitive professions.
 CASE connects science to solutions, informing decisions in a warming world.

-CASE also manages the event space at the The Collider in downtown Asheville, with theaters, conference space, and co-work offices equipped with the fastest broadband in town.
+CASE also manages the event space at the The Collider in downtown Asheville, with theater space, conference rooms, and co-working desks and offices equipped with blazing fast broadband.